JoryC/Eco-ODAP/README.md

 Apptainer> conda activate mymultiqc
 Apptainer> conda env list #Check that new environment was installed correctly
 ```
+#### Option 2 - If you built the apptainer from the provided Dockerfile or package

 ### Configuration and inputs